w3c/wai-resources/_resources/accessibility-intro.md

 - Sharron
 current-stage: publication
 roadmap:
-notes: >
-  would be good to reconcile this with Accessibility - W3C, Intro
+note: would be good to reconcile this with Accessibility - W3C, Intro
 ---